 Trump Lashes Out Over Russia Special Counsel

-WASHINGTON (CN) – Hours after releasing a measured response to word the Justice Department appointed a special counsel to investigate Russian meddling in the 2016 election, President Donald Trump took to Twitter Thursday morning to pan the decision and paint himself as a victim.
+WASHINGTON (CN) – Hours after releasing a measured response toward the Justice Department’s appointment of a special counsel to investigate Russian meddling in the 2016 election, President Donald Trump took to Twitter Thursday morning to pan the decision and paint himself as a victim.

 “This is the single greatest witch hunt of a politician in American history!” he proclaimed in a tweet posted shortly before 8 a.m.